gitmathub/dasilva-surfcamp-11ty/src/pages/en/prices/bed-and-breakfast.md

 partial: bedAndBreakfast
 ---

-### Unterkunft
+### Bed & Breakfast

-## ab 20 € pro Tag
+## from 20 € per day

-#### inklusive:
+#### including:

-* Unterkunft im Mehrbettzimmer
+* accommodation in the dormitory
-* tägliches Frühstücksbuffet
+* daily breakfast from a buffet
-* täglicher Shuttlebus in den nächsten Strandort
+* daily shuttle service to a nearby beach
-* kostenloser Beachcruiserverleih
+* free use of beach cruisers
-* freies W-Lan im ganzen Haus
+* free WIFI on the property
-* ab 1 Woche Aufenthalt: 2x die Woche Barbecue (auch vegetarisch)
+* a 1-week stay also includes: 2 BBQs (vegetarian options available)